ryguy2k4/studytime/README.md

 Eventually, I realized structured had added functions to be used in Apple's Shortcuts app, and I took advantage of them to export all the data for me automatically.

+## Repository Structure
+* `notebooks`: contains scratch work for data exploration and visualization
+* `src`: contains python scripts used to produce results
+* `results`: contains visualizations illustrating the data

+## Reproducibility

+### Environment
+All packages used are listed in `requirements.txt`.
+A detailed document on the computing environment can be found in `environment.md`

+### Workflow Automation
+I used snakemake to create a reproducible workflow.
+See `Snakefile` in the root directory.

 ## Results
 ![Alt text](/results/stackplot_by_class.png?raw=true "Stackplot By Class")